-The Law of Intelligent Persistence adds a unique twist to the more commonly known Law of Persistence, which states that we must be able to persist when we encounter setbacks and obstacles on the path towards success.
+The Law of Intelligent Persistence adds a unique twist to the more commonly known Law of Persistence, which states that we must be able to persist when we encounter setbacks and obstacles on the path toward success.
 The Law of Persistence also tells us that we must form an unwavering belief in ourselves and fully commit to achieving the things that we most desire.
 The truths that are found in this valuable personal development law are important for us to follow, however, we have the ability to further enhance our chances for success by persisting with intelligence.
 Instead of clawing our way through setbacks and challenges, we should welcome them as learning opportunities.
-There is no doubting the fact that within every perceived failure is the opportunity for growth, and by cultivating the believe that ‘failure’ is nothing more than an opportunity to learn, we can ensure that we stay on the path towards success.
-Henry Ford, the immortal industrialist and founder of Ford Motor Company, knew this law well and told us:
+There is no doubting the fact that within every perceived failure is the opportunity for growth, and by cultivating the belief that ‘failure’ is nothing more than an opportunity to learn, we can ensure that we stay on the path towards success.
+Henry Ford, the immortal industrialist, and founder of Ford Motor Company knew this law well and told us:

 Failure is the opportunity to begin again more intelligently.”

 The last law of personal development that we will look at is The Law of Integrity.
 This immensely important law tells us that as our quest for greatness plays out, we must consciously behave in ways that we believe are ethical.
 When you set out for success, integrity should be one of the most important qualities to focus on developing because it is imperative to enjoy true and sustainable happiness.
 If you are succeeding without integrity, you will remain unfulfilled and discontent at the deepest levels of your being.
 Take it from W. Clement Stone, one of the founding fathers of the personal development industry, who tells us:

 Have the courage to say no. Have the courage to face the truth.
 Do the right thing because it is right.
 These are the magic keys to living your life with integrity.”